 They say you get wiser with age.
 Maybe that’s true.
 Maybe it isn’t.
 Although I surely know a lot more now than I once did, I am often still blown away by the way things seem to be progressing in our modern society.

-While wasting time browsing around online that I probably should have put to better use, I recently came across an article that claims many women (and men) now want to make sure guys they date have a satisfactory credit score.
+While wasting time that I probably should have put to better use browsing around online, I recently came across an article that claims many women now want to make sure guys they date have a satisfactory credit score.
 In my defense, I just finished a threesome with two 20-year-olds who were laying in my bed watching some shitty soap opera, so I had to find something to do.

 The rather disturbing essay includes quotes from guys and gals expressing their need to partner up with credit worthy people:

 “There are a million ways to find out if someone has bad credit.
 I think if I got to the point where I really like someone, I’m going to come out and ask.
 Whether I would stay with them would depend on how bad the credit is, how old his problems are and can it be cleaned up.”

 How charming.
 Where do I sign up for a chance at this prize catch?
 As a bonus, she’s well into middle age!